Derived equivalent conjugate K3 surfaces: Mukai involutions

 By definition we have that $g=h$ and thus $g$ is a morphism. \end{proof}

 \begin{remark} Clearly the same proof works for $\km^\IC_{2d}$ (and any other algebraically closed field).
 In particular, we shall need $g_\IC: \km^\IC_{2d} \rightarrow \km^\IC_{2d}$. \end{remark}

-We can consider a Mukai involution from a different point of view using the following result (see \cite{Mukai}):
+We can consider a Mukai involution from a different point of view using the following result (see \cite{Mukai}, \cite{Orlov}):

 {\bf Theorem (Mukai, Orlov)} Let $X$ and $Y$ be two complex projective K3 surfaces.
-The following conditions are equivalent: (a) $X$ and $Y$ are Fourier--Mukai partners. (b) $Y$ is a fine moduli space of stable sheaves on $X$.
+The following conditions are equivalent: (a) $X$ and $Y$ are Fourier--Mukai partners (FM-partners), i.e.\ derived equivalent over $\IC$. (b) $Y$ is a fine moduli space of stable sheaves on $X$.

 It follows from this theorem that $X_\IC:=X\times_{\Spec{\overline{\IQ}}} \Spec(\IC)$ and $M_X\times_{\Spec{\overline{\IQ}}} \Spec(\IC)=M_{X_\IC}(v)$ are FM--partners.